brennanbrown/omg.lol/web/main.md

 --- Bio ---

-Hi there!
+Hello there!
 I'm Brennan, but my friends call me Kenny.
 I'm a Queer Métis writer, web developer, and the founder of [**Berry House**](https://berryhouse.ca), a small, values-driven studio building fast, accessible JAMstack websites for the independent web.

 I recently graduated with my BA in English (Honours) from Mount Royal University (3.8 GPA) and I've been writing for half my life.
 Poetry, essays, fiction, and everything in between.
 I'm the author of nine published books and I've been contributing to [Medium](https://blog.brennanbrown.ca) for a decade, where I write about everything from Indigenous literature to productivity systems to the ethics of AI.